lb42/lb42.github.io/README.md

 ## Recent Projects

  - [Pixi-Redux](https://lb42.github.io/PIXI/) A TEI-XML version of the venerable PIXI Corpus, now with added audio
- - [Seven steps to Ossian](https://github.com/lb42/Ossian-1773)A TEI-XML edition of the 1773 edition of the collected works of Ossian
+ - [Seven steps to Ossian](https://github.com/lb42/Ossian-1773) A TEI-XML edition of the 1773 edition of the collected works of Ossian
  - [ELTeC-eng](https://distantreading.github.io/ELTeC/eng/) A carefully balanced selection of 100 English novels published between 1840 and 1920: my contribution to [CA 16204](https://distant-reading.net)

 ## Blogs